MCForge/MCForge-Vanilla-Redux/README.md

-MCForge Vanilla
+MCForge Classic
 ===============

 Minecraft Classic Custom Server Software

+#This repo is no longer being updated and will be deleted on 4/1/13

-About MCForge Vanilla
+About MCForge Classic
 ---------------------

-MCForge Vanilla is a classic Minecraft server software based on MCLawl.
+MCForge classic is a classic Minecraft server software based on MCLawl.
 It has been released under an open-source license to allow the community to help us develop it further.
 We welcome all pull requests and will merge them in at our own discretion.
 For more information, visit [our wiki][1].

 The official website for MCForge is [mcforge.net][2]